petervojtek/touchless-map/README.md

 * cordova-plugin-geolocation
 * https://github.com/EddyVerbruggen/Insomnia-PhoneGap-Plugin.git

-Feel free to propose new features or adjustments to the existing user interface via [Issues](https://github.com/petervojtek/touchless-map/issues).
+Feel free to suggest bugs, new features or adjustments to the existing user interface via [Issues](https://github.com/petervojtek/touchless-map/issues).

 If you have some code adjustments to share, use pull request.

 ## License